 Cecil D. Andrus (1985)

-Andrus was Governor of Idaho from 1971 to 1977black and white picture of man holding a bird and again from 1987 to 1995.
+Andrus was Governor of Idaho from 1971 to 1977 and again from 1987 to 1995.
 He served as U.S. Secretary of the Interior from 1977 to 1981.
 As governor, he played a key role in winning Congressional support for federal designation of the Sawtooth Wilderness Area in 1972.
 He also sued the federal government to modify federal dams to protect Snake River Salmon under the Endangered Species Act.
 At Interior, he led passage of the Redwood National Park Expansion Act in 1978 and played a key role in efforts to pass the Alaska Lands Act of 1980.

 Morris K. Udall (1984)

-Udall served as a U.S. Representative from Arizonablack and white picture of man from 1961 to 1991.
+Udall served as a U.S. Representative from Arizona from 1961 to 1991.
 As Chair of the Committee on Interior and Insular Affairs, he helped write and pass the Alaska Lands Act of 1980 and advanced landmark legislation addressing nuclear waste management in 1982.
 Udall also fought for the expansion of the National Park System and ushered legislation through Congress that added 8 million acres to the National Wilderness Preservation System across 20 states.

 Philip Burton (1983)

-Burton served as a U.S. Representative fromblack and white picture of man California from 1964 to 1983.
+Burton served as a U.S. Representative from California from 1964 to 1983.
 A strong advocate for the environment, he helped establish the Point Reyes National Seashore in 1962 while a member of the California State Assembly.
 After his death, and in recognition of his instrumental work on the California Wilderness Act of 1984, the Seashore’s wilderness area was renamed the Philip Burton Wilderness.
 Burton also wrote and introduced the legislation that created the Golden Gate National Recreation Area in 1972, and he sponsored a law that later enlarged Redwood National Park in 1987.

 John F. Seiberling (1982)